danielbrumley90/danielbrumley90.github.io/genes.md

 **Project Files:**

 - The [presentation](/GENES/JMM2018_GRRF.pdf) I gave at the 2018 Joint Mathematics Meetings in San Diego.
-- A more detailed [description](/GENES/PathwayAnalysisPaper_Sections4&5.pdf) of my contribution to the project.
-(Note: This description is part of a larger paper awaiting publication.)
+- A detailed [write-up](/GENES/PathwayAnalysisPaper_Sections4&5.pdf) of the simulations and breast cancer dataset results.
+(Note: This is part of a larger paper awaiting publication.)
 - The code I wrote for the [pathway ranking](https://github.com/danielbrumley90/danielbrumley90.github.io/blob/master/GENES/Pathways.R) and [gene selection](https://github.com/danielbrumley90/danielbrumley90.github.io/blob/master/GENES/Genes.R) components of the simulation as well as the code used to obtain the [breast cancer data results](https://github.com/danielbrumley90/danielbrumley90.github.io/blob/master/GENES/BreastCancer.R).
 - The code for the [data visualization app](https://github.com/danielbrumley90/danielbrumley90.github.io/blob/master/GENES/app.R).
 Note that, for the purposes of the presentation, only the best and worst performing pathways, Glycolysis-Gluconeogenesis and BC-Regulation of hem, respectively, were available for display.